apache/www-site/README.md

 (about once a month, when the minutes are published) and there are regular builds which pick up any changes.

+During Pelican builds a special index page – https://apache.org/website/index.html – is updated which lists all of the generated pages.

 ## Local development and testing

 If you wish to update and test the site locally, there is a Docker build script you can use.